 At St. Matthias we aim high for all our pupils!

 We attach great importance to the development of our pupils’ social skills and manners as we want to empower all to build successful relationships with other children and adults and to be sensitive to the needs and feelings of others.
 We work hard to ensure all our children feel good about themselves, make responsible choices and acquire a high level of self-esteem.

-We know from personal experience that if you feel successful, you will achieve success!
+We know that if you feel successful, you will achieve success!

-We are very proud of our School Council who are beginning to have an impact on our school.
-Each year representatives are elected from Year 6 to run our School Council for the year.
-Two representatives are then chosen by each class from Years 2-5 to be our Class Representatives.
+We are very proud of our School Parliament who have an impact on our school.
+Each year representatives are elected from Year 6 to run our the School Parliament for the year.
+Two representatives are then chosen by each class from Years 1-5 to be our Class Representatives.
 These children meet regularly throughout the year to discuss issues and topics that are important to the children and our school community.
 They consult with their classmates and report back on decisions.
 In this way, our pupils have been able to take an active role in introducing and supporting school improvement.